dotnet/docs-maui/docs/ios/device-provisioning/automatic-provisioning.md

 1. In the **Configure Automatic Provisioning** dialog, select your team.
 Visual Studio will attempt to automatically provision your project and will indicate if the process completed successfully:

     :::image type="content" source="media/automatic-provisioning/vs/automatic-provisioning-configured.png" alt-text="Screenshot of the automatic provisioning dialog when it's correctly configured.":::

+    If the automatic provisioning fails the **Configure Automatic Provisioning** dialog will display the reason for the error.

 1. In the **Configure Automatic Provisioning** dialog, click the **Ok** button to dismiss the dialog.